rookie-ninja/rk-demo/grpc/v2/asynq-jaeger/README.md

 # Example
 In this example, we will implement jaeger tracing between gRPC server and asynq worker server.

-[grpc-server](grpc-server.go) will listen on port 8080 at path of localhost:8080/v1/enqueue.
+[server](server.go) will listen on port 8080 at path of localhost:8080/v1/enqueue, also asynq worker will start

-[worker](worker.go) will start asynq worker server and consume tasks.

 gRPC request and asynq task will be in the same trace with different span.